Module 2: Spray Tan Equipment

 - Review of the MaxiMist Pro TNT Spray Tanning System

-Please keep in mind that I am NOT a spray tan equipment distributor.
-I am NOT trying to sell you on any brand.
-This is how I evaluate each piece of equipment before I purchase it and bring it on board into my busy sunless tanning business.
-Equipment, solution and retail products that are listed come with my personal opinion as a spray tan business owner.
-The good, the bad and the ugly.
-You must evaluate what is going to work best for your business.
+This is how I evaluate each piece of equipment before I purchase it and bring it onboard into my sunless business.
+Equipment, solution, and retail products that I have listed come with my personal opinion as a spray tan business owner.
+The good, the bad, and the ugly.